Earth's crust: Formation and evolution

+Heavier elements like iron move towards the center of the earth while lighter materials rise to the outer layers.

 Earth formed approximately 4.6 billion years ago from a disk of dust and gas orbiting the newly formed Sun.
 It formed via accretion, where planetesimals and other smaller rocky bodies collided and stuck, gradually growing into a planet.
 This process generated an enormous amount of heat, which caused early Earth to melt completely.
 As planetary accretion slowed, Earth began to cool, forming its first crust, called a primary or primordial crust.
 This crust was likely repeatedly destroyed by large impacts, then reformed from the magma ocean left by the impact.
 None of Earth's primary crust has survived to today; all was destroyed by erosion, impacts, and plate tectonics over the past several billion years.

 Since then, Earth has been forming a secondary and tertiary crust, which correspond to oceanic and continental crust, respectively.
 Secondary crust forms at mid-ocean spreading centers, where partial-melting of the underlying mantle yields basaltic magmas and new ocean crust forms.
 This "ridge push" is one of the driving forces of plate tectonics, and it is constantly creating new ocean crust.
 Consequently, old crust must be destroyed, so opposite a spreading center, there is usually a subduction zone: a trench where an ocean plate is sinking back into the mantle.
 This constant process of creating a new ocean crust and destroying the old ocean crust means that the oldest ocean crust on Earth today is only about 200 million years old.

 In contrast, the bulk of the continental crust is much older.
 The oldest continental crustal rocks on Earth have ages in the range from about 3.7 to 4.28 billion years and have been found in the Narryer Gneiss terrane in Western Australia, in the Acasta Gneiss in the Northwest Territories on the Canadian Shield, and on other cratonic regions such as those on the Fennoscandian Shield.
 Some zircon with age as great as 4.3 billion years has been found in the Narryer Gneiss terrane.
 Continental crust is a tertiary crust, formed at subduction zones through recycling of subducted secondary (oceanic) crust.

 The average age of Earth's current continental crust has been estimated to be about 2.0 billion years.
 Most crustal rocks formed before 2.5 billion years ago are located in cratons.
 Such an old continental crust and the underlying mantle asthenosphere are less dense than elsewhere on Earth and so are not readily destroyed by subduction.
 Formation of new continental crust is linked to periods of intense orogeny, which coincide with the formation of the supercontinents such as Rodinia, Pangaea and Gondwana.
 The crust forms in part by aggregation of island arcs including granite and metamorphic fold belts, and it is preserved in part by depletion of the underlying mantle to form buoyant lithospheric mantle.
 Crustal movement on continents may result in earthquakes, while movement under the seabed can lead to tidal waves.